 Common fruit trees in the UK are apple and pear trees as well as plum and cherry trees (ornamental or fruiting cherries).
 Apple and pear trees are very similar, they require pruning from November to early March.
-(For more information on apple trees and good pruning techniques click here).

 Pruning plum trees can be done from early spring or in summer time.
 Thinning the plum tree of dead, dying and diseased wood will encourage fruit production.